Meet the new Glide Apps

 Microsoft Excel is one of the most widely used spreadsheet applications in the world.
-Your projects can be integrated with your Excel Workbooks, allowing you to build Apps with a data source you're familiar with.
+Your app can be integrated with your Excel Workbooks, allowing you to build apps with a data source you're familiar with.

 How to use Excel Workbooks with Glide